blockattack/blockattack-www/thegame.md

 # System requirements:

-  * Screen resolution: 1024x768 (can be changed from 2.1.1+ but still recommended)
+  * Screen resolution: native is 768p but it can run scale to others
   * Keyboard
   * OS:
     * Linux: Oldest supported Ubuntu LTS version or later